 In this course, students explore computer-assisted design for knitted textiles.
 They learn how to set up and utilize computer software to drive electronic knitting machines.
-Through assigned projects and in-class exercises, students develop digital designs and investigate the creative possibilities and technical parameters of computer-driven machine knitting.
+We work with multiple programs and techniques which can include software for pattern drafting, stitch design, and integrated knitting as well as work with punch cards.
+Learning is led by student need and interest and may include a variety of samples, experiments, and finished work.
+Students develop digital designs and investigate the creative possibilities and technical parameters of computer-driven machine knitting.